UNP fears attempt to control media through false claims

 UNP Parliamentarian Ajith P. Perera said that the Police have made misleading statements on the former Chairman of Lake House Krishantha Cooray and journalist Dharisha Basitians.

-He said that the Police had attempted to claim links between Cooray and the Swiss Embassy employee abduction incident.
+He said that the Police had attempted to claim links between Cooray and the alleged Swiss Embassy employee abduction incident.

+The Parliamentarian insisted that Cooray never spoke to the Swiss Embassy employee.

+“If the journalist spoke there is nothing wrong.
+What the Government is trying to do here is to make sure journalists don’t speak to such people,” he said.

 Perera warned that the false claims could be an attempt to instill fear in the media and control them indirectly.